 To support your students with disability in mainstream classes in schools, funding is allocated:

-- Low Level Adjustment for Disability equity loading is calculated on the basis of your school’s total enrolment and a student learning need index derived from 3 years of NAPLAN data.
-This funding can be used flexibly to support student learning needs.
+- Low Level Adjustment for Disability equity loading is calculated on the basis of your school’s data from the Nationally Consistent Collection of Data on School Students with Disability (NCCD), student learning need index derived from 3 years of NAPLAN data, and total enrolments.
 There is no requirement for a student to have a diagnosis or confirmation of disability to access this allocation in their school.

 - Integration Funding Support provides targeted funding to individual students with moderate to high learning and support needs, as defined by the disability criteria.
 Funding is allocated based on need determined by each student’s confirmed disability and their profile developed through a functional assessment by the school’s Learning and Support team in consultation with parents or carers.

 Under the Disability Strategy, we’ve committed to improve measures and track outcomes around all students’ learning growth, wellbeing (physical, emotional and mental) and independence at regular intervals.